Presentina/magento2-payment-integration-novalnet/README.md

-# MAGENTO 2 PAYMENT INTEGRATION
+# FREE MAGENTO 2 PAYMENT EXTENSION
 The <a href="https://www.novalnet.com/modul/magento-2-payment">Magento 2 </a> Payment Gateway by Novalnet enables secure integration of payments and payment services for all Magento 2 shops.
 The full-service platform allow merchant to <a href="https://www.novalnet.de/produkte"> automate payment processing</a>, enrich customer experiences and improve conversion rate through one interface and one contract partner.

 ## Integration requirements for Magento 2 extension